21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 Are you ready to start finger painting with your 1 or 2 year old?

 It’s lots of fun to watch your child follow the lead of their own interests.
 It can help you understand them better, and watching their individuality blossom is always an exciting thing to witness.
-We hope this list of tips and finger painting ideas for one year olds is a helpful resource to equip and empower you.
-Lean into it, and have some fun together!

 Useful stuff?
 Want to save it for later?
-Want to share with other sleep-deprived mommas?
+Want to share with other moms?
 Click above or pin this image:

 finger painting ideas feature image